One of the reasons Modular homes are of interest today is because the perception is that they cost much less.

 The first step is you must have a place to put it.
 Either you have an existing lot (the most common) or you must find one.

 First, decide on your area.
 Everything begins there because you will want to locate the manufacturers, builders and dealers in that area who will have the information you need on where lots and communities are located.
-You will also want to talk with those in the immediate area because shipping your home from a nearby source is less expensive.

 Some communities that are for over 55 consist of just lots for sale, and these are perfect for modular homes.
-I have not found very many over 55 communities with existing homes in place.

 Also, there are some nice communities that are in retirement areas and geared toward retirees although not certified for over 55.
-I will be listing them here as I find them.
+It is not common to find an over 55 community with modulars.
+These retirement communities are hard to find as you must go through the following sources:

 There are books that list all the dealers and builders in your preferred area.